ADoor22/pathfinding/README.md

 - Right Click to erase tile colour
 - 'a' to start finding the shortest route using A* algorithm
-- 'd' to start Dijkstra's algorithm (haven't implemented this algorithm yet)
+- 'd' to start finding the shortest route using Dijkstra's algorithm
 - 'c' to clear the board

 ### To do